By Louise Misiewicz

 - £3,600 net cash

-As you can see from the above scenario you are going to pay £13,650 in tax.
+As you can see from the above scenario you are going to pay tax of £26,474 (£24,074 tax on dividends plus the income tax on the profit of £2,400).
 This does not even take into account the fact that mortgage interest relief will soon be capped at 20%.
 This issue is explored further in our budget announcement blog.
+You can also download our Section 24 tax calculator to see how the mortgage interest relief cap will affect you.

 Scenario 2: Suggested limited company structure